sikaeducation/curriculum/courses/201/standards/add-interactivity/topics/js-foreach/README.md

 ## Functions That Take Functions As Arguments

-It may look a little unusual, but you can pass a function into another function:
+It may look unusual, but you can pass a function into another function as an argument:

 ```js
 function someFunction(anotherFunction){